 This post may include affiliate links.
 Thank you for your support.

-About this baked cinnamon french toast
+About this overnight french toast casserole

 This breakfast casserole is absolute perfection!